 - We are conducting a survey of local industrial business owners about company information, locational decisions, company trends, and sustainable business practices, to get a better picture of the way industrial businesses in the area function, and how well they are supported.
 Due to time constraints, not all businesses will be surveyed, but we are aiming for a sample that represents the variety of businesses in the area.

 - We are interviewing owners of selected non-industrial businesses about similar topics, to better understand their reasons for locating in Gowanus.

 - We are convening a stakeholder group consisting of leaders of non-profit and community organizations whose target area of concern includes the study areas.
 The list of groups invited to participate in the stakeholder group is here.
 The stakeholder group will be contributing to the study’s vision and goals, deepening the consultant team’s understanding of the area, and identifying strategic redevelopment sites, priorities, and policies.

 - We held two public presentations, open to all interested individuals, at regularly scheduled committee meetings of Brooklyn Community Board 6’s Economic/Waterfront/Community Development Committee.

-Q Who is on the Steering Committee?
+Q Who was on the Steering Committee?

 The Steering Committee meets every few months, to guide the project’s progress and weigh in on major questions.
 It comprises representatives from: